What is an employee recognition program?

 You don't want to make things awkward, of course, so explain to your employees how they can do this in a fitting way.
 For instance, they can use the Perkbox Celebration hub to easily put someone in the spotlight and give them recognition there.
 Then, you could do weekly or monthly summaries of all the accomplishments of everyone and celebrate them together.
 That’s something we do (and we like to think we know a fair bit about employee recognition!).

 You can also get your employees to be more involved in the process by allowing them to nominate others for certain awards.
-This can also be done through the platform, and will only take your employees a few clicks.
+This can also be done through the employee recognition platform, and will only take your team a few clicks.